General CBD Questions

 How Does CBD Make You Feel?

-Your individual experience with CBD will be unique and CBD’s ability to adapt to each user means there is no standard response.
+, your individual experience will be unique as CBD’s ability to adapt to each user means there is no standard response.

 Since CBD does not contain any THC, it will not get you “high”, and it is very popular to take before bed or as you wind down for the evening.
 Being all-natural, CBD products can contribute to a feeling of wellbeing and help us have a healthy outlook.